 - (a) Application and Purpose of Docketing Statement. - (1) In General.
-AEach appellant sin non-fast track cases must shall file a completed docketing statements in accordance with the provisions of this Rule in all appeals.
-Unless a cross-appeal is filed, the respondent must may not complete file a docketing statement but may file a response as specified in Rule 14(f).
+[Appellants shall] Each appellant must file a completed docketing statement[s] in accordance with the provisions of this Rule [in all appeals].
+Unless a cross-appeal is filed, the respondent [may] must not [complete] file a docketing statement but may file a response as specified in Rule 14(f).